 Identifying Unaware Prospects

-Operational Indicators:
+Operational indicators:

-- Organizations undergoing digital transformation
+- Organizations mid-way through digital transformation

-- Businesses with outdated technology stacks
+- Businesses running outdated technology

-- Companies in industries facing new regulations
+- Companies in industries facing new regulatory requirements

-Market Signals:
+Market signals:

-- Leadership changes, especially in relevant departments
+- Leadership changes in relevant departments

 - Expansion into new markets or product lines